mmistakes/minimal-mistakes/_posts/2023-07-19-multiplicative-smoothing.md

 ### Q2: Stability as an Expected Behavior
 We next consider how an explanation should behave with respect to the above quality metric.
-Principally, we argue that a good explanation $$\alpha = \varphi(x)$$ should be strongly confident in its claims, and we express this in two properties.
+Principally, a good explanation $$\alpha = \varphi(x)$$ should be strongly confident in its claims, and we express this in two properties.
 First, the explanation should be _consistent_, as introduced above in Q1.
 Second, the explanation should be _stable_: $$\alpha$$ should contain enough salient features, such that including any more features does not alter the induced class.

-We propose stability as a desirable property because it allows for greater predictablity when manipulating explanations.
+We present stability as a desirable property because it allows for greater predictability when manipulating explanations.
 However, _**many feature attribution methods are not stable!**_
 An example of this is shown in the following.